azat-co/react-native-quickly/manuscript/chapter01.md

 });
 ```

 I hope you can guess the meaning of some of the properties, like `backgroundColor` and `fontSize`.
 They are similar to `background-color` and `font-size` in CSS, and you already know that React uses camelCase instead of dashes.
 Other style properties, like `flex`, are specific to React Native.
-This is what they mean: <!-- RH Are there supposed to be descriptions of these properties in the following list?
-Is that what the "TK" means? -->
+This is what they mean:

 * `flex`
 * `justifyContent`
-* `alignItems` TK
+* `alignItems`
 * `flexDirection`

 The numbers in the style properties are points, not pixels.
 The difference is that points can mean 1 or more pixels depending on the screen, so using points liberates developers from writing `if/else` conditions for various screen formats.
 Most notably, on old iPhones like the iPhone 3GS 1 point is 1 pixel (1:1).
 On the other hand, on new iPhones with Retina screens, such as the iPhone 6, 1 point is a 2x2 square of pixels (1:2).